For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 Or, they’re at least looking at the companies that rank on Google Maps.

-My goal in this post is to show you why you need to rank on Google Maps in order to survive as a tour operator, how to improve your rankings, and once you do rank well, I’ll show you how to maintain those rankings.
+My goal in this post is to show you why you need to rank on Google Maps to survive as a tour operator, how to improve your rankings, and once you do rank well, I’ll show you how to maintain those rankings.

 Jump to a section: